 The project is an essential component of the Masters courses.
-It is a substantial piece of full-time independent work which occupies the final months of the course starting in May, immediately after the course module examinations, and continuing until August.
-A dissertation describing the work must be submitted by a deadline towards the end of August.
+It is a substantial piece of full-time independent work which occupies the final months of the course starting in late May/early June, after the Board of Examiners for the course module examinations, and continuing until mid-August.
+A dissertation describing the work must be submitted by a deadline in mid-August.
 Students may also be required by their project markers to demonstrate any system that arose from the project.
-If they are so requested, then the demo will typically take place just after the submission date.
-If the student is going to leave Edinburgh straight after submitting the thesis, then they should contact their project markers in good time to tell them this, so that if the markers want to see a demo this can happen a few days before the project is submitted.
+If a demo is requested, it will typically take place just after the dissertation submission date.
+If the student is going to leave Edinburgh straight after submitting the dissertation, then they should contact their project markers in good time to tell them this, so that if the markers want to see a demo this can happen a few days before the project is submitted.
 Information about who is marking the project is typically released in July.

 The project involves both the application of skills learned in the past and the acquisition of new skills.
 It allows students to demonstrate their ability to organise and carry out a major piece of work according to sound scientific and engineering principals.
 The types of activity involved in each project will vary but all will typically share the following features:

 Supervisors enable students to complete the taught module Informatics Research Proposal during Semester 2, and to carry out MSc projects over the summer.

 Over the summer, the supervisor gives appropriate technical advice and also assists the student in planning the project and working towards various targets during the period of work.
 Students should expect approximately weekly meetings with their supervisor at the start of the project but the frequency of these meetings will normally drop as the project progresses and as students become more self-sufficient.
 Backup supervisors may be allocated to cover periods of absence of the supervisor, if necessary.